xuanyu233/CS543-F18-HW-Reflection/CS543_HW2_Reflection.md

 ### Some debug parctice
 - Remember, everything within (-1,1) can be seen in the screen.
 So normally we can first translate it to origin, and scale it to make every coordinate in range (-1,1).
 Normally you will see pictures shown in screen after these two steps.
 After you see something, try to apply view matrix and projection matrix.

+- How to check if my normal calculation is correct ?
+Use normal as color, if your normal is correctly calculated, then the entire scene will show very beautiful RGB colors.

 ### Advanced solution to drawing normal and implementing pulse effects

 #### Advanced: Using geometry shader